s-taylor/time-walk/README.md

 ## Can I use this?

 Sure!
 Should I use this?
 Probably not.
 This is very much a work in progress at this stage to see if it's feasible, hence the commented out code and thin test suite.
 Once production ready I'll make it known.

+## How can I help?

+Send me a pull request!
+Please don't send me a pull request without tests though.

 ## What still needs doing